-Forest Group "Yose-ue"
+Forest Group Plantings "Yose-ue"

 This Ginko Biloba bonsai was donated by Bonsai Society member John Carroll in 1996.